 Terms of the agreement have been finalized.
 The intent is to coordinate the regulation of production, processing, sale and possession that recognize the independent regulatory and enforcement obligations of each sovereign.

-We are very close to completing this agreement which coordinates the Tribal cannabis regulation and licensing process with the State of Oregon cannabis regulation process.
+The completion of this agreement coordinates the Tribal cannabis regulation and licensing process with the State of Oregon cannabis regulation process.
 The issues have been worked out one by one in a way we feel protects the Oregon consumer as well as our tribal sovereignty.